Link Drop-In Outreach Worker

 Household maintenance skills(housing search, basic cooking skills, menu planning, house cleaning, laundry, personal hygiene, shopping, keeping their suite secure, etc.);

-Financial management(opening bank accounts, writing cheques, paying bills, budgeting, saving, obtaining social insurance numbers, paying rent, providing access to food cupboards and bus tickets, etc.)
+Financial management(opening bank accounts, writing cheques, paying bills, budgeting, saving, obtaining social insurance numbers, paying rent, providing access to food cupboard and bus tickets, etc.)

 Interpersonal skills(developing and maintaining healthy relationships, conflict resolution, seeking assistance and support from friends and professionals as necessary, etc.)